-It likes to be watered consistently the first 3-4 years of growth.
+These plants like to be watered consistently in the first 3-4 years of growth.
 Once established it will require water 2-3 times per day during the hot summer seasons.
 Grows in USDA zones 7 – 11.
 Read more about the Red Tip Photinia.

 Golden Euonymus (Euonymus japonica)